If you are interested in learning more about the Wake Forest Plastic Surgery residency, we invite you to complete a brief survey.

 Message from the Program Director and the Chair

 Thank you for your interest in the Wake Forest Department of Plastic and Reconstructive Surgery integrated residency program.
 Formal Plastic Surgery residency training began here in 1973; however, the modern program began in 1988 when Drs.
 Louis Argenta and Malcolm Marks joined the faculty from the University of Michigan.
 Under Dr. Argenta’s leadership, Plastic and Reconstructive Surgery became its own department, one of the first in the country.
-The residency became fully integrated in 2000 and has accepted two residents per year for the past 20 years.
+The residency became fully integrated in 2000 and has accepted two residents per year until an expansion to include a third resident every other year in 2020.

 Our program has a legacy of excellent clinical training, stability, international outreach and innovation.